Kenyon's identities for the height function and compactified free field in the dimer model: Introduction

-Other examples of explicit boundary conditions were studied in~\cite{russkikh2018dimers, russkikh2020dominos}.
-In general, however, the boundary conditions of the dimer models in question may be quite nasty and do \emph{not} produce conformally covariant scaling limits $f^{[\pm,\pm]}$, even if the correlations~\eqref{eq:KenIdent_continuous} are expected to be conformally invariant.
-Moreover, regardless the boundary conditions of the Dirac operator, the random field $\overline h$ with correlations~\eqref{eq:KenIdent_continuous} is expected to always belong to a certain universal family of random distributions corresponding to compactified free fields in $\Omega$.
-This poses a natural question about properties of $f^{[\pm,\pm]}$ that are sufficient to guarantee the conformal invariance of the right-hand side of~\eqref{eq:KenIdent_continuous} and, moreover, to identify the field $\overline h$ with a canonical object such as compactified free field.
+Perfect t-embeddings have been shown to exist and exhibit the expected properties in a number of particular cases (see~\cite{ChelkakRamassamy, berggren2024perfect, berggren2025perfect, berggren2024lozenge, keating2025perfect} and~\cite[Section~3.3]{KLRR}), yet the problem of their existence for general planar bipartite graphs with positive weights remains widely open.
+Nevertheless, the discussion above significantly strengthens the motivation to study the structure that formulas~\eqref{eq:KenIdent_continuous} impose on the correlations of the limiting field $\overline h$.
+While the functions $f^{[\pm,\pm]}$ that appear in these formulas may not be conformally covariant and sometimes depend on the particular subsequence along which the kernels $K^{-1}$ converge, the limiting field $\overline h$ is always expected to belong to a universal family of conformally invariant random generalized functions corresponding to compactified free fields in $\Omega$.
+This poses the problem of determining which properties of $f^{[\pm,\pm]}$ are sufficient to guarantee the conformal invariance of the right-hand side of~\eqref{eq:KenIdent_continuous} and, moreover, to identify the field $\overline h$ with a canonical object such as compactified free field.

-In the case of a simply connected domain a compelling answer to this question is given by~\cite[Lemma~7.3]{CLR1} that asserts the following.
+In the case of simply connected domains a compelling answer to this question is given by~\cite[Lemma~7.3]{CLR1} that asserts the following.
 Denote the right-hand side of~\eqref{eq:KenIdent_continuous} by $U_m$.
 By definition $U_m$ is a harmonic differential in each of the variables.
 Assume that $U_2$ and $U_3$ have Dirichlet boundary conditions (which one expects as $\overline h$ is supposed to vanish outside of the domain) and correct singularities in the bulk: that is, $U_2$ has a quadratic pole with a prescribed residue along the diagonal and $U_3$ is regular.
 Then there exists a \emph{gauge} relating $f^{[\pm,\pm]}$ to the components of the Dirac Green's kernel satisfying ``spinor-type'' boundary conditions, and, in particular, $U_m$'s coincide with multi-point correlations of the gradient of the Gaussian free field.